AlexMussell/alexmussell.github.io/_posts/2020-03-01-docker-part-1.markdown

 <br>

 #### In conclusion
 This post describes a one-vs-another between VMs and containers.
-However, they both go hand in hand, and shouldn't be seen as one being inherently better than another, although they differ in several ways.
+However, when looking at both, they shouldn't be seen as one being inherently better than another as the solve different architectural issue.
+In the next post in this series, we will be delving into the architecture of Docker itself, setting up Docker locally, and running an image from DockerHub.